Alaska Airlines Flight 261: Accident flight

 Despite the attempt to fly the plane inverted, which almost entirely arrested its descent, the aircraft had lost too much altitude in the dive, and was far beyond recovery.
 A few seconds before 16:21 (00:21 UTC), Flight 261 hit the Pacific Ocean at high speed between the coastal city of Port Hueneme, California, and Anacapa Island.
 At this time, pilots from aircraft flying in the vicinity reported in, with one pilot saying, "and he's just hit the water."
 Another reported, "Ah, yes sir, he, ah, he, ah, hit the water.
 He's, ah, down."
-The aircraft was destroyed by the impact forces, and all occupants on board were killed by blunt-force impact trauma.
+The aircraft was destroyed by the impact forces, and all occupants were killed by blunt-force impact trauma.

 Investigation

 Wreckage recovery and analysis

 Recovered jackscrew: The spiral "wire" wrapped around the threaded portion is the remnant of the internal screw thread stripped from the acme nut.

 The USS Cleveland (LPD-7) assisted in recovery operations.

 Preparation of the flight data recorder for transport from the on February 3, 2000.

 Using side-scan sonar, remotely operated vehicles, and a commercial fishing trawler, workers recovered about 85% of the fuselage (including the tail section) and a majority of the wing components.
 In addition, both engines, as well as the flight data recorder and Cockpit Voice Recorder, were retrieved.
 All wreckage recovered from the crash site was unloaded at the Seabees' Naval Construction Battalion Center Port Hueneme, California, for examination and documentation by NTSB investigators.
 Both the horizontal stabilizer trim system jackscrew (also referred to as "acme screw") and the corresponding acme nut, through which the jackscrew turns, were found.
 The jackscrew was constructed from case-hardened steel and is 22 in long and 1.5 in in diameter.
 The acme nut was constructed from a softer copper alloy containing aluminum, nickel, and bronze.
 As the jackscrew rotates, it moves up or down through the (fixed) acme nut, and this linear motion moves the horizontal stabilizer for the trim system.
 Upon subsequent examination, the jackscrew was found to have metallic filaments wrapped around it, which were later determined to be the remains of the acme nut thread.

 The SCORPIO ROV that was used to conduct an underwater search for the airplane's flight data recorders.

 The cockpit voice recorder is held by the robotic arm of the remotely piloted vehicle SCORPIO on the deck of the MV Kellie Chouest.